abhinav-256/Distributed-ZKP-for-recoverability/README.md

 # Distributed-ZKP-for-recoverability
-This is an implementation of a novel distributed ZKP that makes E2E-V voting recoverable in case of tally mismatch.
+This is an implementation of a novel distributed ZKP for E2E-V voting protocols to makes votes efficiently recoverable in case of tally mismatch.

 # Running the benchmarks #
 ==========================